sebhoof/bibcom/README.md

 To use ADS, you need to also supply your ADS token, e.g. named `my.token`.

 If you provide the name of a bib file, say `/some/folder/my.bib`, the results will be appended to the file and not just pasted to the clipboard.
+If the file does not exist, a new file with that name will be created.
-The code will test your bib file for duplicates afterwards.
+The code will test your bib file for duplicates.

 The order of the arguments is _not_ relevant as long as the files end in `.log`, `.bib`, and `.token`.
 For example, you may call
 ```